TIBCOSoftware/dovetail-contrib/trigger/json-smartcontract/README.md

 # json-smartcontract

-This trigger provides your dovetail application with a starting point to define your input as a json schema.
+This trigger provides your dovetail smart contract with a starting point to define your input as a json schema.

 ## Installation